-Fall 2020 Class Schedule
+Fall 2021 Class Schedule

-Note: Please refer to the Weekly Schedule and Announcements on Blackboard for the most up-to-date version of the Course Schedule.
-Blackboard assignments will be available on the Sunday afternoon prior to the start of the week and due by midnight the following Sunday.
+Note: Please refer to the Weekly Schedule and Announcements on Blackboard for the most up-todate version of the Course Schedule.
+Blackboard assignments will be available by the Sunday afternoon prior to the start of the week and due by midnight the following Sunday.